Talismanic/dispatcher-service/README.md

 There are three simple steps:

 1️⃣ Write a trace generator middleware with the help of local storage packages like continous-local-storage(cls).
 We can check whether trace-id is present in request context.
-If present we will use that, otherwise we will generate that.
+If present we will use that, otherwise we will generate that.<br />
-2️⃣ Intercept HTTP clients to inject the trace-id in the outgoing request.
+2️⃣ Intercept HTTP clients to inject the trace-id in the outgoing request.<br />
-3️⃣ Override the logger to add the trace-id in all logs that developers printed.
+3️⃣ Override the logger to add the trace-id in all logs that developers printed.<br />

 <img width="797" alt="image" src="https://github.com/Talismanic/dispatcher-service/assets/21278048/ddb4100c-efac-4095-ac40-4210739f8504">